AbhishekatGithub/Abhishek1996/MyProjects/LinearRegression_model using PyTorch/READMEfile.md

           Method

-Weights and biases are estimated using random sampling and Torch optimization function (torch.SGD.optim) to arrive at the best values for the best fit plane.
+Weights and biases are estimated using random sampling and Torch optimization function (torch.SGD.optim) after 100 epochs to arrive at the best values for the best fit plane.

          Evaluation